DatacollectorVN/PySpark-Tutorial/setup-Hadoop/README.md

 stop-all.sh
 ```

-Please follow [here](https://stackoverflow.com/questions/22842743/how-to-set-java-home-environment-variable-on-mac-os-x-10-9) to resolve this problme, our steps:
+Please follow [here](https://stackoverflow.com/questions/22842743/how-to-set-java-home-environment-variable-on-mac-os-x-10-9) to resolve this problem, our steps:

 *Generate new keygen:*
 ```bash